John o' Groats: Tourism

-John o' Groats has public transport in the form of buses run by Stagecoach to the nearby towns of Wick and Thurso.

 Hotel

-The John o' Groats House Hotel was built on or near the site of Jan de Groot's house, and was established in 1875.
+The John o' Groats House Hotel was built on or near the site of Jan de Groot's house and was established in 1875.
 It has been described by Highlands and Islands Labour MSP Rhoda Grant as "one of the UK's most famous landmarks".
-It was closed for several years, and fell into disrepair until undergoing a radical transformation by Edinburgh-based architects GLM for self-catering holiday specialists Natural Retreats.
+It was closed for several years and fell into disrepair, until undergoing a radical transformation by Edinburgh-based architects GLM for self-catering holiday specialists Natural Retreats.
 It reopened for business in August 2013.

-John o' Groat's House was an ancient house believed to be situated in front of the present hotel and was marked with a flagpole now removed, deriving its name from John of Groat, or Groot, and his brothers, originally from Holland, said to have settled here about 1489.
+John o' Groat's House was an ancient house believed to be situated in front of the present hotel; it was marked with a flagpole now removed, deriving its name from John of Groat, or Groot, and his brothers, originally from the Netherlands, said to have settled here about 1489.
 The house was of an octagon shape, being one room, with eight windows and eight doors, to admit eight members of the family; the heads of different branches of it, to prevent their quarrels for precedence at table.
-Each came in by this contrivance at his own door, and sat at an octagon table, at which, of course, there was no chief place or head.
+Each came in by this contrivance at his own door and sat at an octagon table, at which, of course, there was no chief place or head.